robert7/txt2speech/README.md

 Check voice demos at (new Chirp 3: HD voices): https://cloud.google.com/text-to-speech/docs/chirp3-hd

+## Troubleshooting
+### This request contains sentences that are too long.
+Consider splitting up long sentences.

+See `fixLongLines()`, which is currently commented out.
+In my case, the problem was, that although particular line contained "." as request by Google TTS, some "." were followed by further characters e.g. line "xx xx xx.12 sss sss sss.13 xx xx xx." then the "." was not recognized as the end of sentence.
+The solution was to remove the numbers.

 ## Versions
 Tag v2021-ssml for the older version of the code, which uses SSML to generate the audio